 The bottom line: To ensure successful action on ESG challenges, organisations need to fortify activities across all three spaces; strengthening formal structures, policies, and programmes (physical space), creating shared understanding inside the organisation (mental space), and communicating a clear message that transcends organisational boundaries (social space).

 When organisations focus their ESG efforts in only one of the three spaces (e.g., formalising roles and policies in the physical space) independently of the other spaces, it can lead to policy-practice decoupling (having formal policies but ineffective implementation).
 Similarly, if organisations focus their ESG efforts only in the social space (communicating their commitment to external stakeholders) but do not demonstrate commensurate action in mental and physical spaces, it can lead to accusations of misleading stakeholders.

 ESG issues are hard.
 Failures can be demoralising for employees and lead to accusations of hypocrisy from external stakeholders.
 But as the clock ticks on and action on ESG issues becomes a pressing moral and ethical imperative, organisations will have to overcome their inertia.
 Our framework shows how.

-- This blog post is based on Gender equality in organizations: The dynamics of space, in The business of sustainability: An organizing framework for theory, practice and impact, and Shaping and being shaped: How organizational structure and managerial discretion co-evolve within new managerial roles, and first appeared at LSE Business Review.
+- This blog post is based on Gender equality in organizations: The dynamics of space, in The business of sustainability: An organizing framework for theory, practice and impact, and Shaping and being shaped: How organizational structure and managerial discretion co-evolve within new managerial roles.

 - Featured image by Karl Wiggers on Unsplash